dynamicrahulsaini/giyanopedia/README.md

-Giyanopedia is an online website where you can read thoughts and insights of various youth about life that people don't usually think about.
+Giyanopedia is an online website where you can read thoughts and insights about life, spirituality and philosphy that people don't usually think about.
 This purpose of this app is to increase the reach of the website to more people by bringing it to mobile platform.